postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 [![Edit Collection](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)](https://assets.postman.com/postman-docs/collection-variables-v9.jpg)

 > If you don't have Editor access to a collection, you will see a __Request Access__ button.
 You won't be able to add new collection variables, update initial values, or persist values.
->
-> If you have Editor access to a collection, you can edit the current value for local use, override the collection variable by using an environment variable with the same name, or [request Editor access](/docs/collaborating-in-postman/requesting-access-to-collections/) to the collection.
+You can edit the current value for local use, override the collection variable by using an environment variable with the same name, or [request Editor access](/docs/collaborating-in-postman/requesting-access-to-collections/) to the collection.

 You can also [define collection variables in scripts](#defining-variables-in-scripts).